aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/sparklinegroup/_index.md

 ﻿---
 title: SparklineGroup
 second_title: Aspose.Cells for Node.js via C++ API Reference
-description: Sparklinenodejscppsparkline is organized into sparkline group.
+description: Sparkline..sparkline is organized into sparkline group.
 A SparklineGroup contains a variable number of sparkline items.
 A sparkline group specifies the type display settings and axis settings for the sparklines.
 type: docs
 url: /nodejs-cpp/sparklinegroup/
 ---

 ## SparklineGroup class

-[Sparkline](/nodejs-cpp/sparkline/) is organized into sparkline group.
+[Sparkline](../sparkline/) is organized into sparkline group.
 A SparklineGroup contains a variable number of sparkline items.
 A sparkline group specifies the type, display settings and axis settings for the sparklines.

 ```javascript
 class SparklineGroup;